 - Repeat on the same side and then switch sides.

 If you have the room and the budget, a full set of dumbbells in various weights is a great addition to a home gym.
 Look for dumbbells made of steel that are encased in rubber, as they are less likely to break or damage something if dropped on the floor.
-I like the Rogue Rubber Hex Dumbbells the best, as they are durable and available in weights of 2.5 to 125 lbs.
-For more options, check out my complete list of the best dumbbells if the Rogue ones are unavailable or out of your budget.
+I like the Rogue Rubber Hex Dumbbells the best, as they are durable and available in weights of 2.5 to 125 pounds.
+Other brands also offer exceptional free weights, including Titan Fitness, REP Fitness, Bells of Steel, GIANT Lifting, and more.

-If you’re looking for compact gym equipment and are short on space, you can always go for a pair of adjustable dumbbells.
-Although adjustable dumbbells can feel somewhat clunky at first, they save a ton of space, as just one dumbbell can be modified to accommodate weights up to 90 pounds.
-You can always opt for old school loadable dumbbells, too, if you don’t mind the process of loading and unloading them.
-We love the Powerblock Elite Series and NUOBELLs if you want something fancy, or the Rogue Fitness DB-15 Loadable Dumbbells for a semi-spinlock style.
+If you’re looking for the best compact exercise equipment and are short on space, you can always go for a pair of adjustable dumbbells.
+Although adjustable dumbbells can feel somewhat clunky, at first, they save a ton of space as just one dumbbell can be modified to accommodate weights up to 90 pounds (or higher).
+You can always opt for old-school loadable dumbbells, too, if you don’t mind the process of loading and unloading them.

-If you are just starting out, grabbing a set of 15- to 30-pound dumbbells will give you the most versatility when it comes to strengthening different areas of the body.
-Budget-friendly options like the CAP Cast Iron Hex Dumbbells are a solid choice, and will last you for years.
+If you are just starting out, grabbing a set of 15- to 30-pound dumbbells can give you the most versatility when it comes to strengthening different areas of the body.
+Budget-friendly options like the CAP Cast Iron Hex Dumbbells are a solid choice and will last you for years.

-Bottom line, if you are looking for a good dumbbell workout at home, barbells, kettlebells, and other equipment are all beneficial to your workout and routine, however, dumbbells are an essential part of any home gym.
-Depending on your goals and budget, they are versatile enough to give you a full body dumbbell workout without the need for any other equipment.
+Bottom line, if you are looking for a good workout at home, barbells, kettlebells, and other equipment can all be beneficial to your workout and routine.
+However, dumbbells should always be an essential part of any home training space.
+Depending on your goals and budget, they are versatile enough to give you a full-body dumbbell workout without the need for any other equipment.
 They take up minimal space, can be used for almost any area of the body, and will help you build strength with functional movements.

 RELATED: Kettlebells vs Dumbbells